Innaloo - Doubleview

 Innaloo - Doubleview lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Innaloo-Doubleview's population was 20,395 as of August 2025, according to AreaSearch's analysis.
-This figure represents a growth of 1,927 people (10.4%) since the 2021 Census, which recorded a population of 18,468.
-The increase is inferred from ABS's estimated resident population of 20,389 in June 2024 and an additional 132 validated new addresses since the Census date.
-This results in a population density ratio of 3,635 persons per square kilometer, placing Innaloo-Doubleview in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate exceeded the national average (8.6%), making it a growth leader in the region.
-Overseas migration contributed approximately 62.4% of overall population gains during recent periods, driving this growth.
+Based on AreaSearch's analysis, Innaloo - Doubleview's population is around 20,421 as of November 2025.
+This reflects an increase of 1,953 people (10.6%) since the 2021 Census, which reported a population of 18,468 people.
+The change is inferred from the estimated resident population of 20,389 from the ABS as of June 2024 and an additional 143 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,640 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Innaloo - Doubleview's 10.6% growth since the 2021 census exceeded the national average (8.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 62.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on demographic trends, an above median population growth is projected for the area, with an expected expansion of 3,666 persons to 2041.
-This reflects a total increase of 17.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected, with the area expected to expand by 3,666 persons to 2041 based on the latest population numbers, reflecting an increase of 17.8% in total over the 17 years.

 Frequently Asked Questions - Population